hgn/barnowld/README.md

 it iterates over time and in a pseudo-random fashion over the CPUs to make countermeasures more difficult.
 Then Barnowl analyzes the cache reference and cache missrate for a certain amount of time - again pseudo-randomly.
-Here especially the last level cache charactetristics.
+Here especially the last level cache characteristics.
 Basically the following Cache Side-Channel attacks should be detectable:

 - Flush+Reload